 In this section, we also turn to Google for help.
 The most convenient way to check your online Shopify store’s loading time is to plug your URL into Google’s Pagespeed Insights Tool.
 This tool will give you a detailed look into your page loading times, including page load distributions, page statistics, optimization suggestions, and optimizations already present as well.
 The good thing about this is that it shows both the desktop and mobile versions of your page.
 Alternatively, you can also use GTmetrix to compare results and get an even more detailed look at the page speed of your site.

 Minimizing the time it takes for your website to load is very important because it massively affects the user experience of your store and it can also have a big impact on your SEO.
-The size of your images can be one of the major factors that is slowing down your webpage so to solve this, try to compress and optimize your images with tools like ImageOptim and ShortPixel.
+The size of your images can be one of the major factors that are slowing down your webpage so to solve this, try to compress and optimize your images with tools like ImageOptim and ShortPixel.
 These apps remove all of the unnecessary data in image files, rendering perfect but significantly smaller copies of your original images.
 There’s typically no visible difference between the optimized images or the regular images but your webpages will be able to load so much faster.

 Finally, Shopify theme owners should also uninstall any apps they’re not actively using on their webpages since these can put an additional toll on your website, even if they’re not active.